cassiozen/mithryn-ttrpg/combat.md

 Combat takes place across zones — loosely defined areas that determine how characters can interact.
 Zones aren’t measured in precise feet or meters; they’re an abstraction of position and movement.
 Here’s how a player can interact with a target on:

-Same Zone — Within melee reach; PCs can attack with hand-to-hand weapons.
+Same Zone: Within melee reach; PCs can attack with hand-to-hand weapons.
-One Zone Apart — Within throwing or ranged weapon range.
+One Zone Apart: Within throwing or ranged weapon range.
-Two or Three Zones Apart — Within ranged weapon range.
+Two or Three Zones Apart: Within ranged weapon range.

 ## Rounds